grepdisc/kindfools/_pages/writeon.md

   Thank you to everyone who braved the smoke to join us.
-- Thank you to [CAO Rafi Greene Masten Resource Center]( https://www.caowny.org/masten-resource-center) for hosting us again on Thursday, June 15th.
+- Thank you to [CAO Rafi Greene Masten Resource Center]( https://www.caowny.org/masten-resource-center) for hosting us again on Thursdays June 15th and July 20th.